Hunger and Nutrition Facts

 Undernutrition can begin in the womb and propagate across generations when a mother who does not meet nutritional intake requirements during pregnancy gives birth to an already-stunted infant (Reinhardt & Fanzo, 2014).
 Undernutrition within the first 1,000 days of a child’s life, also known as the window of opportunity, can lead to irreversible stunted growth and has been associated with impaired cognitive ability and reduced performance in school and later in life at work (Reinhardt & Fanzo, 2014).
 Studies have found that children who are born stunted or become stunted very early in life have greater potential for severe stunting and its long-term consequences into adulthood (Reinhardt & Fanzo, 2014).

 Chronically malnourished children are more likely to become short adults that birth smaller infants who have lower educational achievement and economic status in adulthood (Reinhardt & Fanzo, 2014).
 This cycle carries on from mother to child when chronic undernutrition continues generation to generation.
 Stunting and its effects typically become permanent because reversal usually means changing the basic and underlying causes of malnutrition.

 The most vulnerable are:

-- children under five, pregnant and lactating women, and the elderly and disabled;
+- children under five and pregnant and lactating women,

-- people who live in developing countries in Asia and the Pacific;
+- people who live in developing countries, and

 Vitamins and minerals (micronutrients)